MikeHannon/tempRepo/012RouteParameters.md

 As an exercise in parsing documentation, let's take a look [here](https://docs.djangoproject.com/en/1.9/topics/http/urls/).

-Notice that 1.9?
-That is (most likely) a variable that can be manipulated, so that we can look at the documentations for various versions of Django, but how do we catch a variable that is in a route like this?
+Notice that 1.9 in the URL that we traveled to?
+That is (most likely) a variable that can be manipulated, so that we can look at the documentations for various versions of Django.
+How do we catch a variable that is in a route like this?

 With Flask we might have had something like this:
 ```python